redgar598/DNAm_organoid_passage/README.md

 ```
 Version here_0.1

-The data folder provided on github does not include data.
-Data used will be linked once deposited pubically.
+The data folder referenced in the analysis is not on github.
+However, all data used will be linked here once deposited pubically.